-- Just in time interventions meet immediate needs.
-Them might include: - Grounding exercises help you get out of your head (worries about the future, fretting over the past) and connect with the present moment.
-This calms you, helps you notice what needs attention (e.g. bodily needs) and helps you return to a more effective state of focus. - Pause, drop your shoulders back, sit or stand up straight.
+- Just in time interventions meet immediate needs. - Grounding exercises help you get out of your head (worries about the future, fretting over the past) and connect with the present moment.
+This calms you, helps you notice what needs attention (e.g. bodily needs) and also helps you return to a more effective state of focus. - Pause, drop your shoulders back, sit or stand up straight.
 What hurts?
 What could use a stretch, a different position? - Look around, take an inventory of your senses.
 What do you see, hear, smell, taste, and feel/touch? - Attend in detail to the physical sensations and sequences of regular activities, such as handwashing, doffing and donning PPE, eating a snack. - Does your body have what it needs to function: food, water, rest?
 When was the last time you or your team member ate, drank water, got to use the bathroom, sat down? - Calm your body intentionally with skills that settle your nervous system quickly:

 - Paced breathing: With one hand on the chest and one hand on the belly, with each breath try to breath more from the belly (diaphragmatic breathing).
-Slow down the breath and try making the outbreath longer than the in breath. - If you have the option, try brief intense exercise such as walking up the stairs.
-(Relay race with your team to beat your previous time!) - If available and feasible, ice or very cold water on the face can rapidly settle escalating feelings of distress (check with your doctor first if you have a heart condition). - Thinking interventions help you turn the way you think into an advantage, rather than a stressor: - Focus on what is in your power to control, rather than ruminating about what is out of your control. - "Taking in the good" is a practice of balancing the negatives that naturally draw our attention by intentionally noticing and giving time to goodness.
-This may be seeking out good news, acts of kindness, things of beauty - whatever reminds you that the world is not 100% dangerous and ugly. - Mental hygiene means being thoughtful about what you consume.
+Slow down the breath and try making the outbreath longer than the in breath. - If you have the option, try brief intense exercise such as walking up the stairs. - If available and feasible, ice or very cold water on the face can rapidly settle escalating feelings of distress (check with your doctor first if you have a heart condition). - Thinking interventions help you turn the way you think into an advantage, rather than a stressor: - Focus on what is in your power to control, rather than ruminating about what is out of your control. - Taking in the good is a practice of balancing the negatives that naturally draw our attention by intentionally noticing and giving time to goodness.
+This may be good news, acts of kindness, things of beauty - whatever reminds you that the world is not 100% dangerous and ugly. - Mental hygiene means being thoughtful about what you consume.
 Consider limiting exposure to social media, choosing one or two trusted sources of information and looking at them once a day.
 Make a conscious habit of taking in accurate information about risk. - Practice compassion for yourself and others.
-We are all human, all uncertain, and we all want the same things: to feel safe and secure, to be healthy, to be happy, to be loved, to know our loved ones are well.
-The three components of Self-Compassion are: - Practicing mindfulness acknowledge moments of suffering - Common Humanity remember that suffering is common human experience - Kindness offer understanding and nurturing to self - Body-Mind Maintenance: This is a marathon, not a sprint and the race started before we knew we were supposed to train.
+Compassion isn't an emotion you try to summon, but rather a choice to remember that we are all human, all uncertain and messy, and we all want the same things: to feel safe and secure, to be healthy, to be happy, to be loved, to know our loved ones are well.
+Give yourself and others the benefit of the doubt for having stress responses. - Body-Mind Maintenance: This is a marathon, not a sprint and the race started before we knew we were supposed to train.
 We can start to make time for practices that keep us resilient in the long haul, such as sleep, play, exercise, rest, nutrition, and mindfulness practices such as yoga or meditation.
-This is about doing what works to stay healthy, and revising as needed, not beating ourselves up with unrealistic resolutions. - Mindfulness/Meditation resources: - Wa AH Wiss (Sitting Together in Meditation) BC First Nations guided rumination - A meditative journey of Native American spirituality (great for everyone!) - Sites and apps bCalm, Liberate (BIPoC specific), Headspace, Simply Being
+This is about doing what works to stay healthy, and revising as needed, not beating ourselves up with unrealistic resolutions.